spences10/blog.scottspence.me/posts/2019/2019-12-31-multiple-git-profiles/index.md

 repos I work on I'll need to specify my GitHub credentials on a repo by repo basis.

+Historically I have gone into the individual repo and manually set the config details.

 <!-- Links -->

 [ss10.me/cheat-sheets]: https://github.com/spences10/cheat-sheets